Jacqueline de Montbel d'Entremont: Saint Bartholomew's Day Massacre

-Now a widow known as Madame l'Amirale de Coligny, Jacqueline had the many children of Coligny's first marriage to look after - she sent Francis and Odet (aged 15 and 12) to safety in Switzerland under heavy guard, but thought that the eight-year-old Charles de Coligny was too young to join them.
-The day after the massacre, the king's knights arrested Charles and he grew up at the royal court.
-Jacqueline had taken Nicolas Mius and Jeanne Mius de Meuillon’s children.
-Nicolas Mius worked for Jacqueline’s husband Admiral Gaspard II de Coligny as an interpreter and an advisor to the King.
-On August 25, 1572 Nicolas Mius was a victim of the St. Bartholomew’s Day Massacre.
-On this day the Admiral told those with him “to save yourselves.”
-Everyone left Admiral Gaspard II de Coligny except Nicolas Mius, who stayed by the Admiral's side and was murdered with him.
-Following the Admiral's death his wife Countess Jacqueline de Montel d’Entremont took Nicolas Mius’ children under her wing and adopted Claude Antoine Mius.
-She sent him to her mother Beatrix to raise in her care along with her daughter Beatrice.
-Jacqueline then put Nicolas’s daughters Charlotte Mius d’Entremont and Louise Mius d’Entremont into the care of her stepdaughter Louise de Coligny Princess of Orange, who raised them.
-Countess Jacqueline signed documents decreeing that all Nicolas Mius’ descendants, whether male or female, would carry the name and coat of arms of the Count d’Entremont, Jacqueline’s father.

 Her servants at Châtillon were imprisoned and Jacqueline, her stepdaughter Louise de Téligny and two servants had to await a verdict from the king and Catherine de Medici.
 This proved to be expulsion from France and in mid-September 1572 twenty-five cavalrymen accompanied them to the château de Saint-André at Briord, where Jacqueline's mother was waiting.
 Jacqueline thus found herself back on Savoyard territory and back under the rule of the Duke of Savoy.

 On 21 December 1572 Jacqueline gave birth to a daughter and named her Beatrice after Jacqueline's mother.
 One of the conditions of Jacqueline's return to Savoy was not only her conversion back to Catholicism but also that her child should be baptized a Catholic - the baptism took place almost in secret and without ceremony at the parish church in Briord, in the presence of some servants and the child's grandmother.
 Coligny's wish that his friend Frederick III, Elector Palatine should be a godfather was ignored and he did not know of the birth.
 Exhausted by the birth, Jacqueline entrusted Béatrice to a wet nurse under the supervision of Jacqueline's mother.